sector84/vipnet-coordinator-hw-config-generator/README.md

 python3 main.py -f ./_data_/HW.xlsx -t hw_v1.j2
 ```

+Configuration files will be created in `_output` directory

 ### Structure of data in Excel file

 Structure of Excel file can be found in `cfg-data-template.xlsx`